wiheto/teneto/docs/tutorial/tenetobids/networkmeasure.rst

 concrete phenomena is, you can select the most appropriate network measure, and then it is easier to interpret what the abstract network measures represents.

-Say for example, you think there are periods of high integration between two brain networks, then there are a couple of methods that help indicate this (e.g. , _SID_, _temporal_ _degree_ _centrality_).
+Say for example, you think there are periods of high integration between two brain networks, then there are a couple of methods that help indicate this (e.g. :py:func:`.sid`, :py:func:`.temporal_participation_coeff`, :py:func:`.temporal_degree_centrality`).
 Using one of those will help you translate to that hypothesis.
-But if you instead find a difference in _volatility_, without considering what it represents in your use-case, it can be harder to translate back to a concrete interpretation.
+But if you instead find a difference in :py:func:`.volatility`, without considering what it represents in your use-case, it can be harder to translate back to a concrete interpretation.
 It is often best to start out with "what do I think is happening regarding the temporal properties in the brain" and then see which measure best captures such actions than properties to identify abstract network representation.